des-testbed/des_chan_algorithms/README.md

   This algorithm is more like a proof of concept for the DES-Chan framework.
 One wireless interface face per node is tuned to a common global channel to ensure basic connectivity, while the remaining interfaces are set to randomly selected channels from the set of all available channels.

+2. DGA (distributed greedy algorithm)

+  DGA has been first proposed in [1].
+DGA assigns channels to network nodes, or more precisely, to network interfaces.
+Intuitively, each node tries to minimize the interference by assigning the least used channels in its interference set.
+The interference set of a node n consists of all nodes and their channel assignment whose transmissions affect sending and receiving at node n.
+To preserve the network connectivity, one interface is tuned to a global common channel and not used for channel assignment.

 Installation from git
 ---------------------